balena-io-experimental/balena-virt/README.md

 There are a number of options for using Balena Virt:

-- Turning a single [Intel NUC](#balena-virt-on-intel-nuc) into a small fleet of devices for testing and development
+1. Turning a single [Intel NUC](#balena-virt-on-intel-nuc) into a small fleet of devices for testing and development
-- Running on a [Digital Ocean Droplet](#balena-virt-on-digital-ocean), providing an easy way to try [Balena Cloud](https://www.balena.io/cloud/) without the need for physical hardware, and to provide a powerful development platform.
+2. Running on a [Digital Ocean Droplet](#balena-virt-on-digital-ocean), providing an easy way to try [Balena Cloud](https://www.balena.io/cloud/) without the need for physical hardware, and to provide a powerful development platform
-- Using the [Balena Virt CLI](#balena-virt-cli) for custom builds
+3. Using the [Balena Virt CLI](#balena-virt-cli) for custom builds

 ## Balena Virt on Intel NUC